Artificial Intelligence (AI)

 - Analyze customer records & business data the system collects from sales, e-commerce activity, emails, IoT-generated data & social media, etc., and provide automated insights.

-- Identify target businesses as well as provide companies’ previous purchase patterns, informing you whether your solution is complementary or redundant.
+- Identify target businesses and provide companies’ previous purchase patterns, informing you whether your solution is complementary or redundant.
 The predictive analytics will provide better sentiment/intent analysis, product recommendations, and upselling.
 This intelligence will also increase customer retention.

-- Assist sales reps to focus on the most promising leads based on engagement data analysis & advanced lead scoring tools.
+- Assist sales reps in focusing on the most promising leads based on engagement data analysis & advanced lead-scoring tools.
 Also, recommend when to trigger email campaigns using machine learning algorithms and customer response history.

 - Help determine the best person to contact to win the opportunity.
 Over time, the system will be able to teach itself to do an even better job of targeting potential customers and decision-makers by identifying which personal or professional attributes hold the most weight.
 As the software evolves, it will effectively create a system of continuous improvement for sales and marketing teams.

-- By enhancing and automating the routine-based parts of the business process, sales teams are allowed to focus on their efforts on better serving the more complicated and human-demanding needs of customers.
+- By enhancing and automating the routine-based parts of the business process, sales teams can focus on better serving the more complicated and human-demanding needs of customers.

 - Use Chatbots/assistants that:

 - Can automatically reach out to anyone interested in the company, such as by downloading a whitepaper or requesting information from the website.

 - The assistant processes customer replies, determines feedback and potential questions and issues a response.
 The assistant passes off the lead to a human salesperson when the time is right.